AhmedAshraf44/Flutter-Task/README.md

 ✅ A release APK of the application.
 🎥 A screen recording video demonstrating the app functionality.

+✅ The application is fully responsive and works seamlessly across all mobile screen sizes.

 Let me know if you need anything else.

 ## 1- 🤖 AI‑Led Coding